Nefedov89/wasp-integration/README.md

 Then you can use WaspIntegrationService as service from Laravel's service container

 ## Available methods of WaspIntegrationService
 ##### You have to pass array $request parameter to each method.
 To see each $request data check doc page of every request.
-Use link below.
+Use links below.

 ### ApiAttachments
 #### <a target="_blank" href="https://dri.waspinventorycloud.com/Help/Details?apiId=POST-public-api-attachments-uplodAttachmentsForForms">attachmentsUplodAttachmentsForForms</a>